Amiri Baraka: Biography

 In June 1979 Baraka was arrested and jailed at Eighth Street and Fifth Avenue in Manhattan.
-Different accounts emerged around the arrest, yet all sides agree that Baraka and his wife, Amina, were in their car arguing over the cost of their children's shoes.
+Different accounts emerged around the arrest, yet all sides agreed that Baraka and his wife, Amina, were in their car arguing over the cost of their children's shoes.
 The police version of events holds that they were called to the scene after a report of an assault in progress.
-They maintain that Baraka was striking his wife, and when they moved to intervene, he attacked them as well, whereupon they used the necessary force to subdue him.
+They maintain that Baraka was hitting his wife, and when they moved to intervene, he attacked them as well, whereupon they used the necessary force to subdue him.
 Amina's account contrasted with that of the police; she held a news conference the day after the arrest accusing the police of lying.
 A grand jury dismissed the assault charge, but the resisting arrest charge moved forward.
 In November 1979 after a seven-day trial, a criminal court jury found Baraka guilty of resisting arrest.
 A month later he was sentenced to 90 days at Rikers Island (the maximum he could have been sentenced to was one year).
 Amina declared that her husband was "a political prisoner".
 Baraka was released after a day in custody pending his appeal.
 At the time it was noted that if he was kept in prison, "he would be unable to attend a reception at the White House in honor of American poets."
 Baraka's appeal continued up to the State Supreme Court.
-During the process his lawyer William M. Kunstler told the press Baraka "feels it's the responsibility of the writers of America to support him across the board".
-Backing for his attempts to have the sentence cancelled or reduced came from "letters of support from elected officials, artists and teachers around the country".
+During the process, his lawyer, William M. Kunstler, told the press that Baraka "feels it's the responsibility of the writers of America to support him across the board".
+Backing for his attempts to have the sentence canceled or reduced came from "letters of support from elected officials, artists and teachers around the country".
 Amina Baraka continued to advocate for her husband and at one press conference stated, "Fascism is coming and soon the secret police will shoot our children down in the streets."
 In December 1981 Judge Benrard Fried ruled against Baraka and ordered him to report to Rikers Island to serve his sentence on weekends occurring between January 9, 1982, and November 6, 1982.
 The judge noted that having Baraka serve his 90 days on weekends would allow him to continue his teaching obligations at Stony Brook.
 Rather than serve his sentence at the prison, Baraka was allowed to serve his 48 consecutive weekends in a Harlem halfway house.
 While serving his sentence he wrote The Autobiography, tracing his life from birth to his conversion to socialism.